 Whether people are addicted, dependent, or both, they will likely experience severe symptoms if they attempt to stop taking it suddenly without professional assistance.
 These symptoms are known as withdrawal.

 Fear of OxyContin withdrawal symptoms often prevents people from stopping the drug.
-Knowledge is crucial when it comes to narcotics such as OxyContin, as it can help one better understand withdrawal and how a facility such as True Recovery can assist you in your journey toward a successful recovery.
+Knowledge is crucial when it comes to narcotics such as OxyContin, as it can help one better understand withdrawal and how a facility such as True can assist you in your journey toward a successful recovery.